Comments

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 After three years in Europe, former journalist Carla Conti* wanted to settle her family in the suburbs of Philadelphia.
 But her high school friend Scott Powell, a lawyer handling a brutal prison stabbing case, needed a favor.
-Before she knew it, … [More...]
+Before she knew … [More...]

 Kane delivers a compelling story... [that] skillfully leads readers through [Jeff German's] homicide investigation that reveals a surprise suspect charged with the killing of a journalist who made plenty of enemies for his exposes of crime and … [More...]